Should You Take Omega 3 and Multivitamin Together? Benefits of 2-in-1

 Flavor and Texture

 For those who have trouble swallowing a vitamin capsule or tablet, chewable gummies that taste like sweets are an appealing alternative.
-Many flavored gummies incorporate fruit and other natural flavors, which may be beneficial for those sensitive to the taste.
+Many flavored gummies incorporate fruit and other natural flavors, which may be beneficial for those sensitive to taste.

 Cost-Effective